| I'm not sure how much

 had outsmarted them, but he was almost crying.
 The realization that

-the money we collected was too much for him.
+the money we collected was a bit too much for him.
 That was his last

 visit, and after we went home that night I never saw him again.